jackparmer/file-fabric/README.md

 This would create a file viewer with 2 files - 1 for each row. __attr__ is an object HTML attributes to add to the row.
 The other top level keys correspond to the __key__ fields in the columns object (see above).
 All file items must have a unique __id__ key in the __attr__ object, everything else is optional.

-## public members
+## Public Methods

-Once you have a FileFabric object (*"fileViewer"* from the example above), there are a number of functions and for interacting with your file viewer:
+FileFabric objects (*"fileViewer"* from the example above) have a number of public methods:

 ### ```fileViewer.parentRow( el )```
 Returns the the top-level HTML row element given an HTML element inside the row.